s0m3rand0ml3tt3rs/Double_Slabs/README.md

 Created pack.

+v0.1 [BROKEN, DO NOT USE]

-v0.1 Added vertical plank textures.
+Added vertical plank textures.

+v0.1.1 [BROKEN, DO NOT USE]

+Attempted to fix issue with some planks not showing

+v0.1.2

+Issue fixed, all planks showing.